You’re interested in becoming a teacher but keep hearing about low educator salaries.

 According to the National Council on Teacher Quality (NCTQ), homeownership is least affordable for those living in the Northeast and the West.

-However, many banks help teachers acquire homeownership with a lower down payment- some as low as 6%.
+However, many banks help teachers acquire homeownership with a low down payment- some as low as 6%.

-Though banks may do this, still consider saving at least 20% to put down because the more money you put down, the lower your monthly mortgage.
+Though banks may do this, still consider investing at least 20% on the down payment in order to lower your monthly mortgage.

-What Other Factors Contribute to Living Comfortably on a Teacher’s Salary
+Other Factors That Contribute to Living Comfortably on a Teacher’s Salary

 Generally speaking, K-12 public school employees are paid more than private school employees.

-However, there are elite, prestigious college-preparatory schools that pay just as well as public schools
+However, there are prestigious college-preparatory schools that pay just as well as public schools.

-Having a spouse who also works is beneficial to living comfortably as teacher.
-Two incomes are often better than one.
+Having a partner who also works contributes to living comfortably as teacher; two incomes are often better than one.

-Adding kids to the mix affects finances significantly, so you’ll have to be much more creative in making a comfortable lifestyle for your family and yourself if you have children.
+Adding kids to the mix affects finances significantly.
+So you’ll have to be more creative in making a comfortable lifestyle for your family if you have children.

 How responsible are you with money?